Integrating with ServiceNow

 -

-Click the Submit button to save the new column.
+Choose Submit to save the new column.

 Create a Nametag request